ALvee-611/Alvee-611.github.io/_portfolio/SQL_Challenge_5.md

 * What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?

-The database schema and information about the data attributes can be found here: <i class="fab fa-fw fa-github" aria-hidden="true"></i><a href="https://github.com/ALvee-611/Projects_/tree/main/Testing%20the%20presence%20of%20racial%20discrimination%20in%20the%20labour%20market" target="_blank">Github</a>.
+The database schema and information about the data attributes can be found here: <a href="https://8weeksqlchallenge.com/case-study-5/" target="_blank"></a>.

 ## Data Cleaning: